ntumlgroup/simpleautodiff/readme.md

 $$\dfrac{dy}{dx}=\sum_{\forall v_i\in Parent(y) }\dfrac{dy}{dv_i}\dfrac{dv_i}{dx}$$.

 Since $v_i\in Parent(y)$, the intermediate derivatives $\dfrac{dy}{dv_i}$ can be obtained by inspecting their operations.

 Also, $\dfrac{dv_i}{dx}$ can be obtained by recursively solving $\dfrac{dy}{dx}$ with $y=v_i$.

-Since the intermediate derivative is used, it is also stored in the nodes.
-In this repository, we implement a wrapped Real value object for performing AutoDiff.
-The initialization of a Real instance:

 https://github.com/Fangop/simplebigrad/blob/2e043bcfb686ad7722ea1bcc299cabf6c758c87d/simplebigrad/simplebigrad.py#L10-L16